AtlasOfLivingAustralia/biocollect/README.md

 ## General Information

 ### Technologies
-  * Grails framework: 2.4.5
+  * Grails framework: 3.3.11
+  * Java 8
   * Knockout JS
   * JQuery
+  * Gradle

 ### Setup

-* This project requires you to run the [ecodata project](https://github.com/AtlasOfLivingAustralia/ecodata) on port `8080`.
+* This project requires you to run the [ecodata project](https://github.com/AtlasOfLivingAustralia/ecodata) on port `8081`.

+* Follow this guide to setup biocollect in Intellij

 * You will need the following local directories:
 ```
   /data/biocollect/config